microsoft/fast/specs/flyout/flyout.md

 ### API
 *Component Name*
-- `fast-popover`
+- `fast-flyout`

 *Attributes*
-- `visible` - boolean, whether or not the Popover is visible, defaults to undefined, as this is controlled by the author
+- `visible` - boolean, whether or not the flyout is visible, defaults to undefined, as this is controlled by the author
-- `trap-focus` - boolean, whether or not to keep focus contained inside the popover, defaults to true
+- `trap-focus` - boolean, whether or not to keep focus contained inside the Flyout, defaults to true
-- `target` - string, the html id of the HTMLElement that the Popover is attached to, (viewport for anchored region defaults to the parent of the anchor) and triggered by
+- `target` - string, the html id of the HTMLElement that the Flyout is attached to, (viewport for anchored region defaults to the parent of the anchor) and triggered by
-- `focus-target-on-close` - boolean, whether or not to focus back on to the _target element_ when the popover is closed, defaults to true
+- `focus-target-on-close` - boolean, whether or not to focus back on to the _target element_ when the Flyout is closed, defaults to true
-- `position` - enum, where the tooltip should appear relative to its target, uses Anchored Region logic=
+- `position` - enum, where the tooltip should appear relative to its target, uses Anchored Region logic, see *Position Options*
-- `delay` - number, the time delay before the popover is shown once triggered
+- `delay` - number, milliseconds (ms) the time delay before the Flyout is shown once triggered
 - `aria-labelledby` - optional based on implementation**
 - `aria-describedby` - optional based on implementation**
 - `aria-label` - optional, based on implementation**